 Generational experiences: War and system change

 The People's Republic of Poland was a socialist state in the Soviet sphere of influence that existed from 1944 to 1989 (until 1952 as the Republic of Poland).
 Its borders correspond to those of present-day Poland.
-The formal legitimization of the political system was based on the referendum of 1946 and the election of 1947, while the results of both were falsified.
-The parties of the so-called Democratic Bloc were forcibly united in 1948 in the Socialist Unity Party of the One-Party State, the communist Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR), which ruled until the end of the People's Republic.
+The legitimacy of the form of government was based on the 1946 referendum and the 1947 election, the results of which were, however, falsified.
+In 1948, the parties of the so-called Democratic Bloc were forcibly merged into the Socialist Unity Party of the one-party state.
+The communist Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza, PZPR) ruled until the end of the People's Republic.